RECLAIMING INDUSTRIAL ZONES– strategy for a mutation –

 Even if the waterfront sites close to the city centre represent the privileged location for new urban redevelop- ment, they represent only a small proportion of the industrial zones.

-th century and built outside of the histori- cal city centre, which allowed them room to expand.
+This work concerns itself with constructed sites from the turn of the 20th century and built outside of the histori- cal city centre, which allowed them room to expand.
 These are the sites that grew up to 100 ha. or more in the high industrial era (around 1930) next to mixed urban developments, before getting “swallowed” by the urban sprawl.
 They are non-urban areas of pure production which the city’s infrastructures, such as public transport and roads, ignore.
 As the production ceased, these areas became large voids within the urban fabric and have a negative impact on their direct surroundings.

 Argument